Minimum requirements for a degree

 Students can track their progress towards meeting these minimum standards by consulting their DARS, their admissions/records officers in LAS Student Academic Affairs, or their departmental advisors.

 You must successfully complete at least 120 semester hours to graduate in the Sciences and Letters Curriculum and Secondary Education Curriculum.
 In Specialized Curricula, however, the total hours needed to graduate may differ.
-Therefore, you should consult the Programs of Study.
+Therefore, you should consult the Academic Catalog.

 One of the special features of LAS programs is that most majors allow you the opportunity to take a wide variety of courses.
 You can use these electives to prepare for professional study, to complement the liberal arts component of your program, to prepare for business and career opportunities, or to explore additional areas of interest.